You may have heard that there is no natural non-toxic sealer for real stone countertops.

 I also wanted to see if refined coconut oil could deliver the same results without any yellow or green color change.

 I threw in Jojoba oil since that is a great finish on many natural surfaces like wood.
-(It turned out that worked much better on my skin and hair!)

-Refined coconut oil is not a “drying oil”.
-Unlike walnut, hemp, and tung which polymerize forming a durable coating, coconut oil does not polymerize to form a topical coating.
 Using a formula with wax makes it a little more durable and it did succeed in not yellowing any of the stones, but it did not hold up very well when actually put to the test.
-And it won’t hold up for as long.

-Light Grey, Dark Grey and White Stones
+Light Gray, Dark Gray, and White Stones

 I tested two very similar samples of limestone that are cool-toned light grey, as well as white marble, slate, and dark grey soapstone.

 Pure refined coconut oil can be used on soapstone and other stone counters that don’t truly need a sealer (as well as cutting boards), just keep in mind it does not polymerize to form a durable film.
-I also tried the version with wax.

 Results

-I put them all to a serious test with palm oil.
 Coconut and jojoba certainly failed, with walnut oil offering the most protection.

 Palm oil will be one of the hardest substances for natural oils to hold up to since it stains red and it’s an oil which other oils can’t hold up to.